TanYa-Go/Movie-Quiz/README.md

 * **Verdict**
 The test has passed all the criteria and works like planned.

+### **Restart Game**

+#### User story: As a user, I want to be able to restart the game.

+* **Plan**
+The plan was to have a button on screen during the game on which player could click to start the game again.

+* **Implementation**
+First I implemented a **Restart** button that allowed user to return to the home page and choose a different level.
+I've added an event listener in javascript that *listens* to the users' click and then triggers the function that reloads the page and return to the welcome screen.
+After some feedback from friends and family  I've decided to implement another button, the one that will restart the current level.
+Event listener *listens* to the users click and then returns back to the first question on the same level.

+* **Test**
+I have tested both buttons on various devices and browsers

+* **Result**
+Both buttons function properly, the **Restart Level** button return the user back to the first questions
+**Restart Game** button returns user to the home page so they can select different level if they wish to do so.

+* **Verdict**
+The test has passed all the criteria and function as intended.

 ## **Bugs**

 * **Choosing difficulty level** -